-Description: We were contacted about "Frankenstein" -- he was in rough shape.
+Description: In 2017 we were contacted about "Frankenstein" -- he was in rough shape.
 He had been eating at a feral colony and was looking really bad ... the guy who fed the cats tried to approach but Frankie would run away.
 Then a few days later, Frankie approached the feeder, meowing -- Frankie knew he needed help desperately.
 That's when the caregiver snapped the photo showing Frankie's mange and texted it over to us.

 We asked him to bring Frankie over immediately!
 He shoved Frankie into a crate and was here in minutes.
 We dosed Frankie with Revolution but after 2 days it didn't seem to have helped - we think it got wasted in one of the mats on his fur.
 So we started him on Ivermectin instead, and the results were quick.
 We also took him to the vet to have an exam and tested him for Feline Leukemia and Feline AIDS - he was clear for both.